The-101-project/Lock_In_Amplifier_Review/readme.md

 * **Pages 1 to 9 have a very good explanation on LIA operation and considerations.**
 * Then in pages 10 to 78 is the user manual for the MODEL SR530 LOCK-IN AMPLIFIER

-> local pdf copy with HIGHLIGHTS in pages 1-9
+> local pdf copy with HIGHLIGHTS for pages 1-9
 <p align="center">
 <img
 src="img/21.PNG"